Designing for Life

 Nurturing the kampung spirit in a digitally driven world may seem like an uphill task, but it can be possible with the help of smart apps and data.
 Through collaborations and research partnerships with government agencies and Institutes of Higher Learning, HDB will use data analytics and behavioural studies to gain insights that can aid the design of targeted initiatives and help foster cohesive communities.

 For example, the New Urban Kampung Research Programme aims to better understand residents’ behaviour and needs, measure their quality of life, and uncover factors that contribute to their satisfaction in HDB towns.
 The cross-disciplinary study will help develop strategies and tools for residents to connect with like-minded neighbours and organise group activities on their own.
-This is part of HDB’s efforts to ramp up opportunities for the community to co-design proposals and activate spaces, as part of the nationwide SG Together movement.
+This is part of HDB’s efforts to ramp up opportunities for the community to co-design proposals and activate spaces, as part of the nationwide Singapore Together movement.

 HDB will provide more place-making opportunities for the community, to nurture the kampung spirit and foster cohesive communities